As a working dog, the Border Collie needs to think for itself.

 All dogs have 'pack instinct' and all packs have a leader - the most dominant dog - that will hold its position by virtue of the respect it has earned from the rest of the pack.

-Top dogs do not normally need to rule by fear or by aggression, their body language and confidence induces submissive behaviour from the rest of the pack and, apart from the occasional leadership challenge, they rule because other dogs accept them to be superior.
+Top dogs do not need to rule by fear or aggression.
+Their body language and confidence induces submissive behaviour from the pack and apart from occasional leadership challenges

 It is generally in the lower ranks of the pack that competition occurs - most fiercely between 2nd and 3rd in the pecking order - then to a lesser degree throughout all levels.

 As dogs get older, pack positions will naturally shift, younger dogs rising in the pack as they mature, superseding the elderly as they weaken.

 Apply this to the Border Collie in a pet home.

 The family is the pack. - The dog is looking for its position in the pecking order and, being intelligent, will naturally ( and instinctively) exploit any weakness to enhance its position.